 Humidity is your enemy.
 If you were thinking about going out while it’s raining, you better think again.
 Humidity will almost certainly ruin your blow out.
 Moreover, excessive exercise routines, like marathons, can also cause your hair to develop frizz.
 After getting your hair done, make sure you are not exposing it to excessive amounts of moisture.

 As long as you use a heat protectant and you keep the temperature low, you shouldn’t have any issues with flat ironing your hair.
-Make sure you take all the precautions seriously, pick the right flat iron, and you will soon have beautiful and sleek hair every day.
+Make sure you take all the precautions seriously, pick the best flat iron for natural hair, and you will soon have beautiful and sleek hair every day.

 Incoming Search Terms: